 Live Oak is a somewhat small city located in the state of Florida.
 With a population of 6,931 people and six constituent neighborhoods, Live Oak is the 240th largest community in Florida.

 Because occupations involving physical labor dominate the local economy, Live Oak is generally considered to be a blue-collar town.
-38.05% of the Live Oak workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
-Overall, Live Oak is a city of service providers, transportation and shipping workers, and professionals.
-There are especially a lot of people living in Live Oak who work in farm management occupations (10.91%), food service (9.97%), and office and administrative support (7.99%).
+35.16% of the Live Oak workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Overall, Live Oak is a city of service providers, professionals, and sales and office workers.
+There are especially a lot of people living in Live Oak who work in farm management occupations (13.23%), food service (9.43%), and personal care services (7.88%).

 The most common language spoken in Live Oak is English.
 Other important languages spoken here include Spanish and Vietnamese.